40th anniversary concert series

 Counterpoints

 To celebrate Steve Reich’s 90th birthday, join us for a performance of all four of his tour-de-force solo Counterpoints: New York, Electric, Vermont, and Cello.
+In this timed-entry experience, each instrumental soloist will be stationed in a different room alternating performances of each of the “Counterpoints” on loop while the audience roams freely through the neon halls of Hopscotch.

 The music of Steve Reich has been a Third Angle staple for decades– recurring “Reich-analia” concerts, an 80th birthday celebration in 2016, and notably in 2001 when Reich made the trip to Portland to work directly with 3A on the “dynamite” (his words) program of Proverb, Different Trains, and Music for 18 Musicians.